dannybrown37/dotfiles/README.md

   * `.gitconfig` holds git config info that is symlinked to `~`
   * `.ruff.toml` holds Python linting rules symlinked to `~` for global use
   * `.secrets` holds data not for committing to git
+* In the `./nvim` directory, configure a Neovim profile.
 * In the `./.vscode` directory:
   * `settings.json` for VS Code user settings
   * `extensions.txt` for essential VS Code extensions